psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic second derivative [Eh/a0/a0] for the SCF stage, (3 * {nat}, 3 * {nat}).

+.. psivar:: SCF STABILITY EIGENVALUES

+   Array of eigenvalues from UHF or ROHF stability analysis.

 .. psivar:: SCS-CCSD TOTAL ENERGY
    SCS-CCSD CORRELATION ENERGY